opencast/opencast/docs/guides/admin/docs/configuration/lifecycle-management.md

 events we would want to run the “retract” workflow.
 What exactly the “retract” workflow does is then up to the admins of each institution, i.e. can be customized by each institution as they see fit.

+Should the action of a specific policy fail for any reason (i.e. no workflow can be found for the given workflow identifier, or the workflow itself fails during execution), the action will not be retried.
+Moreover, the policy will not be able to affect the event where the action failed again.

 ## Policy Target Type

 Determines which entity the policy should be applied to.
 The two entities we have in Opencast are events